 Perhaps more important than trying at all costs to avoid confrontations, or even arguments when they arise, is learning how to deal with differences once they occur.

-Someone who obviously understood human relationships made the simple observation hundreds of years ago: “It is impossible but that offenses will come” (Luke 17:1).
+Jesus, who obviously understood human relationships, made the simple observation hundreds of years ago: “It is impossible but that offenses will come” (Luke 17:1).